 Advocate for the faculty’s welfare and quality of professional life.
 Conduct and oversee all faculty elections and relevant committee assignments.

-- Favian Guertin-Martin (CAS, Sociology, Anthropology, Criminal Justice), Chair
+- Dina Pinsky (CAS, Sociology, Anthropology, & Criminal Justice)

 - Celeste Walker (Graduate and Undergraduate Studies)